 I am currently working on my thesis that the popular understanding of religion needs to be expanded because the current definition is too narrow to be able to include what we have learned about ourselves and our cosmos.
 The current understanding of religion being only about behavior and concepts dealing with the supernatural prohibits more sophisticated understanding of the subject.
-I am publishing my working draft here as a work in progress, in the hope that it may be of interest to others and provide for a better understanding of what I am about theologically.
+I am publishing my working draft here as a sketch of a work in progress, in the hope that it may be of interest to others and provide for a better understanding of what I am about theologically.
 It also serves to document the originality of my work.

 While there is very little scholarly agreement on a definition of religion, for the purpose of discussion and mutual understanding, I define it as a universal human social behavior, through which people gather and work together to sacralize the values and symbols they hold in common.
 Religion is the principal means by which human communities and cultures make sense of their lives and through which they inculcate, build and share meaning.